HamzaTatheer/milo-todo-manager/README.md

 # milo-todo-manager

-TO DO list app with personal AI Assistant, named after my cat, milo
+Chat GPT Enabled TO DO list app with an ai bot called milo

-## Chat GPT Enabled To Do List built using node.js, docker and deployed on aws
+##  To Do List built using node.js, docker and deployed on aws

 Version 1: